KentenRoth/100DaysOfCode/README.md

 Day 28

 I think my iMac is officially done.
 I am having issues logging in and cannot get past the login screen.
 I have been working on trying to fix it, but so far nothing is working.
 So tonight it looks like it will be a night of reading Clean Code and taking notes.
 The issues with my computer are starting to really get to me.
 I think I will have to just use my laptop and deal with it until I can get a new computer in a couple months.
 Hopefully I can get the iMac working so when I do get a new one I can get some of the stuff off of the old one.

 ---

+Day 29

+Today was no coding because I had to do a complete system wipe on my computer.
+I spent the night getting everything installed and setup again.
+I knew my computer was on the fritz, but still for some reason did not back up any of the templates that I had, or some of the React components that I built out.
+So on top of getting things installed about going again, I will have to redo all of my stuff that I should have saved.
+I cannot be upset that I lost those things because it's my fault for not saving them.
+I think once I get things finished and everything ready to go I will spend a night to build out the templates that I had.
+I will worry about the React components at a later time.
+So tomorrow will mark the beginning of a new day on my computer.
+I don't like missing nights of coding, but I know that reading Clean Code will help me out in the future, and make me a better coder.

+---